Princeton University ID

 You can apply for an official parking permit by appearing in person at the Parking Office on the A level of the New South Building during their business hours from 8:30 a.m. to 4:30 p.m. on weekdays.
 A free parking permit will be issued to you on the spot, but you must bring either your letter of appointment or your PUID.
 You will be assigned to a specific parking lot and provided with maps.
 If you have special parking needs, the parking staff will do their best to accommodate you.

-Your desktop computer is equipped with Microsoft Office, Safari or Internet Explorer web browser, Adobe Professional and Endnote.
+Your desktop computer is equipped with Microsoft Office, Firefox and Chrome web browsers, Adobe Acrobat Professional and Endnote.
 The University offers numerous computing resources via its campus network, such as access to library catalogs, Lexis-Nexis, J-STOR, and the internet.

-In order to sign into your account for the first time, you'll need to create a password and setup a Duo enabled device at www.princeton.edu/psynch using the temporary password found in the envelope from Princeton OIT.
-This should have been emailed to you during the summer, and an additional copy should be in your campus mailbox.
-It would be helpful if you took the time now to set up your email (and “Duo Authentication”) this summer rather than waiting until your arrival in September to ensure your temporary password does not timeout.
-Please see Sue, Kim, Regin, Femke or Andrew for further assistance when you first come to campus.
+In order to sign into your account for the first time, you'll need to create a password and setup a Duo enabled device at www.princeton.edu/psynch using the temporary password from Princeton OIT.
+Your username (Princeton netID) and temporary password are emailed to your permanent e-mail address on file during the summer prior to your start date, and an additional copy will be delivered to your campus mailbox.
+It is helpful to to set up email (and “Duo Authentication”) before your arrival in September to ensure your temporary password does not timeout.
+Please see Dawn, Regin, or Andrew for further assistance when you first come to campus.

 Please talk to Andrew Perhac about specific needs.